chmitch/AIAdjacent/Student/Guides/challenges/README.md

-# Welcome to AI Adjacent.
+# Welcome to AI Adjacent!

 This content is a challenge based hack.
 It's NOT step-by-step.
 Don't worry, you will do great whatever your level of experience!
 You will be guided through a series of tasks to implement an end to end solution by leveraging Power BI, Cognitive Services, and Azure ML.